Cognigy/Documentation/docs/en/docs/live-agent/reports.md

 ---
 # Reports

-Reports of the conversations which has happened over time, can be viewed in the Reports Section.
+Reports of the conversations which has happened over time can be viewed in the Reports Section.

 Click on Reports on Live Agent Dashboard.